 Why compliance of Section 404 is costly

 Of course, there are exceptions.
-An organization with highly centralized operations can experience relative ease and low costs while implementing SOX 404.
-But if your organization follows a largely decentralized operation model, e.g. if you still make extensive use of spreadsheets in all your offices, then you’ll surely encounter many obstacles.
+An organisation with highly centralised operations can experience relative ease and low costs while implementing SOX 404.
+But if your organisation follows a largely decentralised operation model, e.g. if you still make extensive use of spreadsheets in all your offices, then you’ll surely encounter many obstacles.

-According to one survey conducted by FEI (Financial Executives International), an organization that carried out a series of SOX-compliance-related surveys since the first year of SOX adoption, respondents with centralized operations enjoyed lower costs of compliance compared to those with decentralized operations.
-For example, in 2007, those with decentralized operations spent 30.1 % more for compliance than those with centralized operations.
+According to one survey conducted by FEI (Financial Executives International), an organisation that carried out a series of SOX-compliance-related surveys since the first year of SOX adoption, respondents with centralised operations enjoyed lower costs of compliance compared to those with decentralised operations.
+For example, in 2007, those with decentralised operations spent 30.1 % more for compliance than those with centralised operations.

-The main reason for this disparity lies in the disorganized and complicated nature of spreadsheet systems.
+The main reason for this disparity lies in the disorganised and complicated nature of spreadsheet systems.